mateus-aires/mateus-aires/README.md

 # Hi there!

-I'm a software developer with a bachelor's degree in Computer Science by the Federal University of Campina Grande and fluency in English.
-I've got consolidated experience in Java and Kotlin languages, applied to both backend and Android development; and experience in Scrum projects.
-Currently pursuing a postgraduate degree in Java Technology at the Federal Technological University of Paraná.
+Software Engineer with a Bachelor’s degree in Computer Science, specializing in Java, Angular, Rust, Quarkus, and Spring Framework based projects.
+Currently working as a Software Engineer at Motorola Solutions.
+Additionally, pursuing a postgraduate degree in Software Architecture at FIAP and a postgraduate degree in Java Technology at the Federal University of Technology of Paran´a.

 ### 📫 You can reach me at: